-Brownie guide honour this post contains no spoilers for any 3 seasons, or at least nothing that isn’t given away from trailers…
+Brownie guide honour this post is 100% spoiler free for any 3 seasons of 13 Reasons Why, or at least nothing that isn’t given away from trailers…

 Last year I wrote about season 2 of Netflix series 13 Reasons Why and asked the question whether I thought it had gone too far.
 The whole thing that sparked the post was a particularly graphic sexual assault scene in the last episode what was unrelenting and came out of nowhere.
 Safe to say I found it the worst thing I’ve ever watched in my life and still reference it now when talking about difficult scenes to watch in TV or film.

 Season 3 dropped on 23rd August 2019.
 I power watched in the week that followed and I watched it full of anxiety because I simply wouldn’t be able to cope with another brutal scene like in season 2.

 Before I dive head first into my thoughts on Season 3 let’s wiki-wiki-rewind for anyone who needs to catch up.
 In season 1 we meet Hannah, who commits suicide but leaves behind cassette tapes to be distributed to her classmates explaining why she did it.
 Season 2 focuses on the trial (her parents are suing the school for lack of due care) and we learn more about various people’s relationships with her and that she may not have been as squeaky clean as first thought.